San Marino country brief

 Archaeological evidence shows that the area around San Marino has been inhabited since prehistoric times.
 San Marino's traditional history begins, however, in 301AD with the establishment of a community of Christians escaping persecution from the Roman Emperor Diocletian.
 The community was founded by the stonemason Marinus, later given sainthood to become the San Marino after whom the state is named.

-San Marino is the only surviving Italian city-state, due in no small part to its expert use of diplomacy.
-Despite temporary occupation by foreign military forces in 1503 and 1739, San Marino was able to avoid occupation by Napoleonic troops in the prolonged series of European wars at the end of the 18th century.
-Similarly, despite the forced incorporation of many of the Italian peninsula's historic city-states into the new nation of Italy during the mid-19th century war of unification, San Marino's provision of asylum to Garibaldi's pro-unification troops enabled it to extract a guarantee of independence from the newly formed Italy.
+San Marino was under temporary occupation by foreign military forces in 1503 and 1739, however was able to avoid occupation by Napoleonic troops in the prolonged series of European wars at the end of the 18th century.
+During the mid-19th century war of unification, San Marino's provision of asylum to Garibaldi's pro-unification troops enabled it to extract a guarantee of independence from the newly formed Italy.

 The Republic has a reputation for hospitality, especially its historic generosity to asylum seekers.
 During the Second World War, despite having a resident population of just 15,000, San Marino provided shelter and asylum to 100,000 evacuees from Italy.

 Executive power is vested in the Congress of State, a cabinet group formed from the ranks of the winning coalition in the Great and General Council.
 The Congress is composed of 10 secretaries, the most important of which is the Secretary of State, whose role is prime ministerial in nature.
-Since the 2012 elections this role has been filled by Secretary of State for Finance, Pasquale Valentini.
+Since the 2012 elections this role has been filled by Secretary of State for Foreign and Political Affairs, Pasquale Valentini.

 The current government coalition, elected in November 2012, is a centrist grouping, known as San Marino Bene Comune (the "Pact for San Marino”).
 The coalition comprises representatives of the Christian Democratic Party, the Party of Socialists and Democrats, and the Popular Alliance.
 It won 51.1 per cent of the vote and obtained the largest single share of preferences from Sammarinese living abroad, with 49 per cent of votes.

 San Marino's economy is based predominantly on tourism and banking.
 It also has small agricultural and manufacturing sectors.
-Italy is San Marino's main trading partner, accounting for approximately 90 per cent of exports.
+Italy is San Marino's main trading partner, accounting for over 80 per cent of exports.
 Although not a member of the European Union, San Marino uses the Euro as its national currency under a special agreement with the Council of the European Union.

-In September 2009 the OECD removed San Marino from its list of tax havens in recognition of the efforts San Marino had made towards harmonising its fiscal laws with the EU and international standards.
-In 2010 San Marino signed Tax Information Exchange Agreements with most major countries, including Australia.
+In September 2009, the OECD removed San Marino from its list of tax havens in recognition of the efforts San Marino had made towards harmonising its fiscal laws with the EU and international standards.
+In 2010, San Marino signed Tax Information Exchange Agreements with most major countries, including Australia.
+In February 2014, Italy removed San Marino from its blacklist of tax havens, following the signing of a double taxation agreement in 2013.